-Feeling the urge to purge as we approach Spring?
+Feeling the urge to purge as we approach a New Year/Spring?
 A Room-By-Room Guide to Declutter Your Home PLUS how to dispose and remove items responsibly or resell them to put some money back in your pocket! (**Article previously published on PTPA Media Inc.).

 De-cluttering has amazing benefits for a positive mindset, clarity and calmness, as there’s a direct link between reducing physical clutter and clearing mental clutter.
 Plus, less “stuff” means less to clean and fuss over.
 A huge win for all!